tchan1002/jekyll-test-blog/_posts/2025-08-22-scottys-alive.md

 ---
 layout: post
-title: "Scotty's Alive"
+title: "Scotty's Alive?"
-date: 2025-08-22 14:31:36 +0000
+date: 2025-08-22 14:38:16 +0000
 ---

-Hey ChatGPT,
+Hi Chatgpt,

-Thanks so much for helping me build Scotty today.
+Thanks so much for your help building Scotty today.

-Hopefully he's going to be pretty good at beaming emails up to the Jekyll blog.
+Hopefully he'd be great at beaming emails up to the Jekyll blog.

-See ya tomorrow
+See ya tomorrow.

 �Toby